micdr93/Guerrier-Clothing/README.md

 ### Colour Scheme

 The color palette was chosen to reflect the brand's bold and urban aesthetic while ensuring accessibility and readability throughout the site.

 - Primary: #1A1A1A (Dark Gray/Black) - Used for text and to create contrast
 - Secondary: #FFFFFF - Used for text on dark backgrounds and for background for a clean look
 - Accent: #555555 (Dark Gray/Black) - Used on buttons and certain areas of text to

+### Images

+- All images and products on the site were created by myself, using Adobe Photoshop

 ## Business Model